 From two convenient locations direct your bike to Pier 39, Palace of Fine Arts, Presidio, North Beach, even across the Golden Gate Bridge!

-Find flowers any time of year in Golden Gate Park.
-In very early spring, head to the San Francisco Botanical Gardens for the magnolias.
-On the western edge of Golden Gate Park you’ll find tulips in Queen Wilhelmina Garden.
-Spring is also the time for cherry blossoms in the Japanese Tea Garden.
-May to June is the season to wander the Rose Garden and the Shakespeare Garden to find beautiful and fragrant flowers.
+Golden Gate Park is the largest park in San Francisco, and is filled with flowers year-round.
+In early spring, head to the San Francisco Botanical Gardens for the magnolias and the Japanese Tea Garden for cherry blossoms.
+On the western edge of the park, you’ll find tulips in Queen Wilhelmina Garden.
+In May and June, wander the Rose Garden and Shakespeare Garden to smell these beautiful, fragrant flowers.

-This Gold Rush to Golden Gate self guided audio tour takes you at your own pace to Golden Gate Park as you learn the colorful history of San Francisco’s top attractions.
+The Gold Rush to Golden Gate self-guided audio tour takes you to Golden Gate Park as you learn the colorful history of San Francisco’s top attractions.

 Gold Rush to Golden Gate: Self Guided Tour of San Francisco